CharlieDigital/dn6-mongo-react-valtio/README.md

 It is possible to set up multiple JWT handlers so that you can have one endpoint that is accepting the Cognito token and then returning a locally issued token.

 See the documentation for [how to incorporate multiple authentication schemes](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/limitingidentitybyscheme?view=aspnetcore-6.0).

+Using a combination of [Policy-based Authorization](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/policies?view=aspnetcore-6.0) and [Claims-based Authorization](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/claims?view=aspnetcore-6.0), it is possible to acheive fine grained control over the API call (e.g. if the user tries to update a record belonging to a company, see if the user has a claim mapped to the company).

 ## Operationalizing